babelouest/glewlwyd/docs/OAUTH2.md

 ![plugin-oauth2](screenshots/plugin-oauth2.png)

 In the administration page, go to `Parameters/Plugins` and add a new plugin by clicking on the `+` button.
 In the modal, enter a name and a display name (the name must be unique among all user backend instances).
-Select the type `Glewlwyd OAuth2 Plugin` in the Type dropdown button.
+Select the type `Glewlwyd OAuth2 plugin` in the Type dropdown button.

 Below is the definition of all parameters.